 Planning in trading.
 Two strategies for achieving goals

-Before studying the basic methods of market analysis, the principles of opening and closing positions, each trader should answer the following questions:
+Before starting to study the basic methods of market analysis, principles of opening and closing positions, each trader should answer the following questions:

 - What trading tactics to follow, why it’s noteworthy?